rebeccananono1/NutritionInLuganda/README.md

 # WOM.fm-Sandbox

-WOM.fm is an open platform for accessible audio information  .on GBV .
+WOM.fm is an open platform for accessible audio information .
 [This website](https://endyaenungi.netlify.app/) has been created to make audio information about nutrition accessible to Luganda speaking populations using short urls and QR codes.

 You can check out the final app by clicking [here](https://endyaenungi.netlify.app/).
 (Which gives you this repository published using [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#choosing-a-publishing-source)).